TrellixVulnTeam/swahilipython_SCMU/Doc/howto/logging-cookbook.rst

 (added in Python 2.6).

 Logging (as of 3.2) provides improved support for these two additional formatting styles.
-The :class:`Formatter` class been enhanced to take an additional, optional keyword parameter named ``style``.
+The :class:`Formatter` kundi been enhanced to take an additional, optional keyword parameter named ``style``.
 This defaults to ``'%'``, but other possible values are ``'{'`` and ``'$'``, which correspond to the other two formatting styles.
 Backwards compatibility is maintained by